well-typed/memory-usage-zurihac-2021/README.md

 OS memory usage corresponds roughly to the heap size, and the size of the nursery is approximatey the difference between the red and blue lines.

+For understanding the relationship between blocks size and live bytes, this [blog post](https://www.well-typed.com/blog/2021/03/memory-return/) contains more information.

-This view can also be useful in identifying back fragmentation situations.
+This view can also be useful in identifying fragmentation.
 A very badly fragmented heap will have low live bytes (green) bit much higher blocks size (red line).